 There are also many historic buildings and temples, such as the Jain Temple with its white marble, which really is something you won’t see anywhere else in Japan.

 If you’re looking for a place in Japan that is rich in history and culture, Nara is the destination for you.
-With its well-preserved temples and shrines, Nara is another city that will take you back in time.
+With its well-preserved temples and shrines, Nara is the land that time forgot.

 Be sure to check out the Todai-ji Temple, which is home to one of the world’s largest Buddha statues, and the Kasuga Taisha Shrine, with its thousands of stone lanterns.

-- Hotel Resol Ueno is a great option for people who want to stay near the park.
-The hotel is located right next to the park and offers excellent views of Shinobazu Pond.
-The rooms are also comfortable and spacious, and the hotel has a variety of restaurants and bars for people to enjoy.
+For digs, Hotel Resol Ueno is an excellent choice for people who want to stay near the park.
+Rooms are comfortable and spacious, and the hotel has a good selection of restaurants and bars for people to enjoy.

 Castles in Japan have a long and varied history.
 The first castles in Japan were built in the 6th Century, and they served as simple fortifications to protect against attacks from neighboring countries.